This article lists the best practices and approaches which optimize and boost the performance of the Grid.

 In theory, if paging is enabled, all performance issues will be resolved.
 Limiting the number of records per page to a reasonable count enables you to implement all Grid functionality without affecting its performance.
 For example, rendering 50 records per page even with 20 columns results in 1,000 cells which will be handled quickly by the browsers.
 For more complex scenarios where, for example, you need to render editors directly in the column template instead of in the editor template, you can further reduce the

-pageSize—if you initialize a widget in each cell, you will end up with 1,000 widgets which will be a major hit.
+pageSize—if you initialize a component in each cell, you will end up with 1,000 components which will be a major hit.

 After you enable the paging functionality, you have to decide whether to handle the data operations on the client or on the server.
 This approach applies to all data operations such as filtering, grouping, and sorting.